earthgecko/skyline/docs/flux.rst

 of **450 metrics per request**.

 A successful POST will respond with no content and a 204 HTTP response code.
+Unsuccessful requests will respond with a 4xx code and a json body with additional information about why the request failed.

 Here is an example of the data a single metric POST requires and an example POST request.